adamprime/joybountiful/content/en/blog/comefollowme1.md

 ## Journals with a Dot Grid interior

-These journals have a simple interior with a light grid of dots.
+These journals have a simple interior with a dot grid.
+Each spread of two pages is designed to give you a space to record your personal and/or family study for each week.
+The week's topic is listed at the top left and study prompts on the bottom right.

-*images of the interior pages here*

 Click on any of the covers below to see the journal and purchase on Amazon.

-*more images of the journals, linked to the right amazon page*
+{{< figure src="/img/blogs/come-follow-me/cfm-cover-optimized.png" link="https://www.amazon.com/Follow-Testament-Learning-Teaching-Journal/dp/1791601898" >}}